dominiksalvet/asus-fan-control/CONTRIBUTING.md

 # Contributing

-The development of this project is published on [this website](https://github.com/dominiksalvet/asus-fan-control) and **everyone is welcome to contribute**.
+The development of asus-fan-control is published on [this website](https://github.com/dominiksalvet/asus-fan-control) and **everyone is welcome to contribute**.
 Here is described how.

 ## Test a new laptop model